- Center City Campus

 Hola!
 My name is Jasmine Santos and I was born and raised here in Philadelphia.
 I attended Masterman High School and completed my undergraduate degree at the University of Pennsylvania.
 I worked with the Hepatitis Surveillance Program at the Philadelphia Department of Public Health for three years.
 During that time I developed a passion for working with Latinx and underserved communities.
-I realized I could make a greater impact in the lives of patients as a physician, so I completed an evening post-bacculaureate program at Drexel University and applied to medical school.
-I attended Geisinger Commonwealth School of Medicine in Scranton, Pennsylvania and completed my clinical rotations at our campus in Atlantic City, New Jersey.
-I gravitated toward family medicine because I want to care for people of all ages and create life-long relationships with families.
-I am ecstatic to join the Jefferson family and return to my hometown where I can give back to the community that has given me so much.
+I realized I could make a greater impact in the lives of patients as a physician, so I completed an evening post-baccalaureate program at Drexel University and applied to medical school.
+I attended Geisinger Commonwealth School of Medicine in Scranton, Pennsylvania, and completed my clinical rotations at our campus in Atlantic City, New Jersey.
+I gravitated toward family medicine because I want to care for people of all ages and create lifelong relationships with families.
+I am ecstatic to join the Jefferson family and return to my hometown, where I can give back to the community that has given me so much.
 When I am away from the hospital, you can find me spending time with my family or planning my next adventure - I love to travel and explore new places!

 Haley Smallwood, MD

 Oakland University William Baeumont School of Medicine, 2021

 I was born and raised north of Detroit in the city of Royal Oak, Michigan as the youngest of five daughters.
 With my love for the Motor City, I decided to stay near home to complete my B.A. in Anthropology at Wayne State University and then attend medical school at Oakland University William Beaumont SOM.